abpio/abp-commercial-docs/en/abp-suite/customizing-the-generated-code.md

 On the C# Side, you'll be seeing some abstract classes and classes that derive from them (for entities, application services, interfaces, domain services, and so on ...) according to the template that you have created.

-You can write your custom code in those classes (with `*.Extended.cs` extension) and the next time when you need to re-generate the entity, your custom code will not be overridden (only the base abstract classes will be re-generated and your changes on Suite will be respected).
+You can write your custom code in those classes (with the `*.Extended.cs` extension) and the next time when you need to re-generate the entity, your custom code will not be overridden (only the base abstract classes will be re-generated and your changes on Suite will be respected).

 For example, assume that you have created an entity named `Book` with the custom code support enabled.
 Then, your domain layer's folder structure will be as follows: